paspapob/paspapob.github.io/README.md

 associated with the created GitHub Account

 ```
-The note implemented above is also another aspect of avoiding
+The note implemented above is an aspect of avoiding
 unnecessary information and repetition.
 The note is used as context for future
 tasks to reduce the need for repetitive details.
 ```